Chinchilla1988/Vehicle-Detection/README.md

 ---
 ## Sliding Window
 To detect cars in an image we use the sliding window technique.
 The sliding window extracts all features inside it's window and feed it to the classifier for prediction tasks.
 If the classifier detects a car we store the actual windowposition inside a vector.
 This approach is computationally expensive because we slide through all images.
 To reduce computing time we slide through a given region for different scales.
 The result is presented in figure 2:

-* Show some examples of test images to demonstrate how your pipeline is working.
-How did you optimize the performance of your classifier?